Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

 Three pieces.
-BD-side pre-clear: 90-second form, anything over AUD $250 going out to a prospect, 24-hour Lila SLA, automatic block during a live tender.
-Retrospective audit on Mark's last 24 months of bids, scoped to the contracts that closed without giving-side register entries.
-Quarterly aggregate reporting to the board so giving-side spend is on the record alongside revenue.
+BD-side pre-clear: 90-second form, anything over AUD $250 to a prospect, 24-hour Lila SLA, auto-block during a live tender.
+Retrospective audit on Mark's last 24 months.
+Quarterly aggregate reporting to the board.

 Sasha O'Brien

-The audit is the part the board will fight.
-If it finds something, every bid manager who's ever closed an account will think they're next.
+The audit's the part the board will fight.
+If it finds something, every bid manager thinks they're next.

 Cooper Banks

-If the audit finds something, the AFP / NSW DPP will find it twice as fast and with twice the cost.
-Volunteering the look is the cheapest version of finding out.
-ISO 37001 doesn't ask whether we knew, it asks whether we had adequate procedures.
-An audit is what adequate procedures look like in motion.
+If it finds something, the AFP / NSW DPP find it faster and costlier.
+ISO 37001 asks whether we had adequate procedures.
+An audit is what they look like in motion.

 Friday, 2:00 PM +1